scriby/asyncblock/README.md

 * Produce code which is easier to read, reason about, and modify
 * Simplify error handling practices
 * Improve debugging by not losing stack traces across async calls
+    * Line numbers don't change.
+What's in the stack trace maps directly to your code
+    * If using a debugger, it's easy to step through asyncblock code (compared to async libraries)

 ### What are the risks?